Exosomes with Growth Factors and mRNA

-Exosomes Isolated from Placental Mesenchymal Stem Cell (pMSCs)
+Exosomes are isolated from the Chorion of Placental Mesenchymal Stem Cell (pMSCs)

 Exosomes are nanoparticles that are released and received by nearly all cells in the body.
 They are typically 30-100 nm in size.
-These extra cellular vesicles act as one of our body’s communication systems, delivering important molecular payloads from cell to cell.
-Each exosome’s particular biological function is determined by molecules that reside either on its surface or in its interior.
+These extracellular vesicles act as one of our body’s communication systems, delivering important molecular payloads from cell to cell.
+Each EV’s particular biological function is determined by molecules that reside either on its surface or in its interior.

-Exosomes are sometimes called “signalosomes” produced by “signaling” cells (some of which are Mesenchymal Stem Cells) upon specific physiological or environmental cues, which contain a precision payload capable of modulating the phenotype of target cells
+Exosomes are sometimes called EVs or Secretomes.
+They produced by signaling cells (some of which are Mesenchymal Stem Cells) upon specific physiological or environmental cues, which contain a precision payload capable of modulating the phenotype of target cells.

-Exosomes seek out specific cellular targets and, upon arriving at their intended destination, can transfer their cargo to recipient cells or activate signaling pathways in order to change the behavior of the recipient cell.
+Exosomes seek out specific cellular targets and, upon arriving at their intended destination, can transfer their cargo of mRNA, miRNA, and growth factors to recipient cells or activate signaling pathways in order to change the behavior of the recipient cell.

 Clinical trials are already underway designed to test the hypotheses that Exosomes might serve as a therapy to alter the inflammatory response.